-These are some of the notes presented by Dean Lockwood at a PGC/Glazier Basketball Coaching Clinic.
-Dean has been an assistant in the Tennessee Women’s Program for 12 years.
+These are some of the notes presented by Dean Lockwood.
+Dean is currently the Associate Head Women’s Coach at Michigan State.
+He was an assistant in the Tennessee Women’s Program for 15 years.
 He was also an assistant in their men’s program for 5 years.
 In between those stints at Tennessee, he has been the men’s head coach at Saginaw Valley State, and Northwood University.

 This is the 2nd part of my notes.
 You can see the drills and thoughts that I posted last week at this link:

 Tennessee Competitive Drills

 Have 2 areas of emphasis each practice and hold players accountable for them.
 Have a full rack of basketballs on the sideline.
 Each time one of the areas of emphasis is not followed through on, take a ball of the rack.
 When the rack is empty, the team runs.
 You can use it for any area, but as an example, Eliminating Turnovers is the emphasis for the day.
 Each time a turnover is committed, remove one ball from the rack.
 It is also a powerful visual teaching emphasis.